laelsirus/Dell-Latitude-5290-2-in-1-CLOVER/README.md

 - Wireless Communication - DW1830(BCM943602BAED)
   Issues 1 : When the battery is in use, bluetooth not works properly after sleep
-  it needs to reinstall the Bluetooth driver on Windows to get back to normal Issues 2 : If check 'Wake for Wi-Fi network access', wifi speed will be very slow after sleep
+    It needs to reinstall the Bluetooth driver on Windows to get back to normal
+  Issues 2 : If check 'Wake for Wi-Fi network access', wifi speed will be very slow after sleep

 - MicroSD slot not working properly